1996 World Series of Poker

 The 1996 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.

+Events

-The 1996 World Series featured the first woman to win an open event outright when Barbara Enright won the $2,500 Pot Limit Hold'em event.
+There were 23 preliminary bracelet events at the 1996 World Series of Poker.
+Barbara Enright was the first woman to win an open event at the World Series of Poker.

-Preliminary events

 Main Event

 There were 295 entrants to the main event.
-Each entrant paid $10,000 to enter the tournament.
+Each entrant paid $10,000 to enter the tournament, with the top 27 players finishing in the money.